Liam Watson (footballer): Stalybridge Celtic

-Further returns to Southport
+Away from management

 On 6 September 2016, Watson was announced as returning to Southport for the third time but in a new capacity.
 Watson joined the board of directors, along with local businessmen Nigel Allen and David Barron, to take up the newly created role as Operations Director.
-He then took interim charge at the club after the sacking of Steve Burr.
-After a spell scouting for Scunthorpe United, he was reappointed manager of Southport on 7 May 2018.
+He then took interim charge at the club after the sacking of Steve Burr for a single game away at Gateshead, a match Southport lost 3-0.
+Watson left Southport in May 2017 following the club's relegation.
+Following this he had a brief spell scouting for Scunthorpe United.

+Further return to Southport

+Watson was appointed manager of Southport on 7 May 2018 for his third spell with the club in this role.
+He managed his 500th league game for the club on 12 October 2019 in a 1-0 home win against Brackley Town.

+On 17 August 2023, a restructuring of the club's management structure saw Watson leave as manager in order to fully focus on his role as Club Director.

 Managerial statistics

 All competitive league games (league and domestic cup) and international matches are included.